rwynn/monstache-site/src/advanced.md

 ```

 In this case monstache will index those 2 documents in an index named `blog.comments` under the id
 created by MongoDB.
-When ElasticSearch routes a document to a shard, by default, it does so by hashing
+When Elasticsearch routes a document to a shard, by default, it does so by hashing
 the id of the document.
 This means that as the number of comments on post `123` grows, each of the comments
 will be distributed somewhat evenly between the available shards in the cluster.

-Thus, when a query is performed searching among the comments for post `123` ElasticSearch will need to query
+Thus, when a query is performed searching among the comments for post `123` Elasticsearch will need to query
 all of those shards just in case a comment happened to have been routed there.

-We can take advantage of the support in ElasticSearch and in monstache to do some intelligent
+We can take advantage of the support in Elasticsearch and in monstache to do some intelligent
 routing such that all comments for post `123` reside in the same shard.

 First we need to tell monstache that we would like to do custom routing for this collection by setting `routing`